soatok/BotDetection-Algorithm/README.md

 print(Algorithm.is_a_bot('ThaChippa'))
 ```

-The `is_a_bot` method from the previous example returns the following tuple: `(True, 0.9999999999956763)`, where the first item is the result and the second item is the network's confidence.
+The `is_a_bot` method from the previous example returns the following tuple: `(True, 0.9999999999956763)`, where the first item is the result and the second item is the actual probability the user is a bot.

 **TODO: Ignore NSFW/Foreign Languages**